 While the project began in 2008, the L.A.
 Metro system continues to expand with the goal of reducing dependency on getting around by car in the city most famous for its traffic.
 Included in the Olympic bid was the plan to build 98 miles of new rails and have a total of 93 stations with a projected 350,000 daily average boarding.
 The rail system will span from Long Beach to the San Fernando Valley Sports Park to Downtown L.A., connecting people to the event venues throughout the Olympics.

 For the 2016 NFL Season, L.A. regained its home football team with the return of the Rams.
 To celebrate their homecoming, the city began planning and building Los Angeles Stadium at Hollywood Park, a brand new 70,000-person stadium in Inglewood.
 Costing an estimated $2.66 billion, the new stadium will be home to the Rams as well as serve as a venue for the 2028 Olympics.
 Los Angeles Stadium at Hollywood Park is expandable to hold 100,000 people and is expected to host the 2028 Games’ opening ceremonies as well as soccer and archery events.

 HOTELS ON THE HORIZON

 A transplant from the East Coast, the new Waldorf Astoria Beverly Hills brings a taste of New York to the 90210.
 While much smaller than the InterContinental, with only 119 rooms and 51 suites, the Waldorf Astoria will certainly serve as an attraction to the A-Listers attending the Olympics.
-With easy access to Beverly Hills shopping, entertainment and some of the finest dining in the world, this hotel is at the high-end of luxury and will surely serve as a spot for guests to relax after long days at the games.
+With easy access to Beverly Hills shopping, entertainment, and some of the finest dining in the world, this hotel is a high-end luxury and will surely serve as a spot for guests to relax after long days at the games.